ryanlowdermilk/webapp-middleware-proxy/README.md

 # webapp-middleware-proxy

-Create a web app, powered by your production website, by modifing, overwritng and injecting HTML, JS and CSS - without touching production!
+A reverse-proxy powered by your production website.
+The rule-based proxy allows for modifying, overwritng and injecting HTML, JS and CSS, URL routing, caching over the top of your website!
+Create a new mobile and desktop app experiences without ever touching your production website!

 ## Usage